dposse/smashalytics/README.md

 Scrapes data from ssbwiki.
 Will write to csv and use d3.js for visualization.

 TODO in order
-  create helper function to read table row get data from 2019 tournament table write to csv
+  create helper function to read table row DONE get data from 2019 tournament table write to csv